 - If the disability effective date is on or after Jan.
 1, 2004, the recipient must have 15 or more years of qualifying service credit to have access to health care coverage if the recipient later applies for service retirement.

-Coverage under the STRS Ohio Health Care Program is limited to retirees not eligible for Medicare who are employed in public or private positions.
+Coverage under the STRS Ohio Health Care Program is limited for retirees not eligible for Medicare who are employed in public or private positions.
 Employed enrollees are eligible only for secondary health care coverage through STRS Ohio’s Basic Plan if they: (1) are eligible for medical and prescription drug coverage through their employer, or (2) hold a position for which other similarly situated employees are eligible for medical and prescription drug coverage at the same cost as full-time employees.
 The rule applies to all employed enrollees who are not eligible for Medicare, regardless of hire date or type of employment.

 STRS Ohio requires enrollees not eligible for Medicare to verify their employment status and access to employer health care coverage annually.
 To provide verification during your birth month, log in to your Online Personal Account or submit a Verification of Employment and Employer Health Care Access form.
 If you prefer to opt out of secondary coverage by canceling your STRS Ohio medical plan enrollment, contact STRS Ohio.